n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

 > Note: an initial "Ra,Halant" sequence will always become a "Reph"
 > unless the "Ra" is the only consonant in the syllable.

-#### 2.7: Post-base consonants ####
+#### 2.7: Final consonants ####

-Seventh, any non-base consonants that occur after a dependent vowel (matra) sign must be tagged with `POS_POSTBASE_CONSONANT`.
+Seventh, all final consonants must be tagged.
+Consonants that occur after the base consonant _and_ after a dependent vowel (matra) sign must be tagged with  `POS_FINAL_CONSONANT`.

-In Devanagari, the only consonant that can appear in this position is a non-initial "Halant,Ra" sequence, which will take on the "Rakaar" form when the `blwf` feature is applied.
+> Note: Final consonants occur only in Sinhala and should not be
+> expected in `<dev2>` text runs.
+This step is included here to
+> maintain compatibility across Indic scripts.

 #### 2.8: Mark tagging ####